Unit: H.M. Yacht Zaida

-Initially William, and presumably the other p.o.w.’s, were interred at the Camp at Afion Kara Hissar, a large prison camp was located in the city of Afion Karahissar, in the Vilayet of Brusa in Anatolia, he was transferred to Angora (old name for Ankara) on 2 October 1916.
+Initially William, and presumably the other p.o.w.’s, were interred at the Camp at Afion Kara Hissar (right), a large prison camp which was located in the city of Afion Karahissar, in the Vilayet of Brusa in Anatolia, he was transferred to Angora (old name for Ankara) on 2 October 1916.

 William died 25 November 1916 ” from Tuberculous Enteritis whilst interred as a Prisoner of War at Angora, Turkey. ” [Service papers]

 William’s: ” Grave Not Identified ” and he was originally commemorated on Angora Memorial 183.
 [Angora was the old name for Ankara until 1930.
 On this memorial were the names of those prisoners whose graves were not identified.]

 As well as Commander Crabtree and William, two other members of the crew died in captivity and are commemorated on the same Memorial – Steward Arthur E. Flower (15 November 1916) and Assistant Steward Robert Arthur Harrad, died two days later.

 It took, however, until 7 August 1917 for The Admiralty to officially notify William’s family in Ruskington of his death.
 “The Sleaford Gazette“, published 11 August, no doubt in consultation with William’s parents, carried an in depth report of his life both in Service and as a prisoner of War: